Lectionary 93: Description

-It contains fragments of the Liturgy of Chrystostom and St. Basil.
+It contains fragments of the Liturgy of Chrysostom and St. Basil.

 History

 It was partially examined by Scholz.
 It was examined and described by Paulin Martin.
 C. R. Gregory saw it in 1885.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

 Currently the codex is located in the Bibliothèque nationale de France (Gr.
 326) in Paris.